-When Kay and Evan Carroll started bringing their son into the local Pigtails & Crewcuts back in 2011, they had no idea they would eventually go on to own three Pigtails & Crewcuts children’s hair salons in the greater Charlotte, NC area.
+When Kay and Evan Carroll started bringing their son into the local Pigtails & Crewcuts back in 2011, they had no idea they would eventually become multi-unit salon franchise owners.
+They now own three Pigtails & Crewcuts children’s hair salons in the greater Charlotte, NC area.

 In 2016, Evan was running his own protection dog training business, while Kay was at home taking care of their two children.
 Neither of them expected to become owners of a franchise, but the opportunity seemed too good to pass up when they bought an existing Pigtails & Crewcuts location from one of Evan’s friends.